Tommy Sguanci is from Italy originally and now lives full time and teaches yoga and meditation in Ireland.

-As the years of self-practice progressed, through stretching the limbs and spine with awareness and connecting it with the breath, gave Tommaso the ability to tune inwards more deeply and to get in touch with the effects of the practice on the nervous system and the endocrine system and also to get in touch with the meridians (energy lines) and chakras.
+As the years of self-practice progressed, through stretching the limbs and spine with awareness and connecting it with the breath, gave Tommy the ability to tune inwards more deeply and to get in touch with the effects of the practice on the nervous system and the endocrine system and also to get in touch with the meridians (energy lines) and chakras.

-This led Tommaso to undertake study and practice in Shiatsu and to go to Japan to study directly with Susumu Kimura Sensei who is one of the disciples of Shizuto Masunaga.
+This led Tommy to undertake study and practice in Shiatsu and to go to Japan to study directly with Susumu Kimura Sensei who is one of the disciples of Shizuto Masunaga.
 He specialised in many areas such as back pain, emotional diseases and IOKAI techniques.

-Tommaso also trained in Thai Massage where the therapist moves and manipulates the body of the person and produces similar stretches and pressures to those brought about through yoga practice.
+Tommy also trained in Thai Massage where the therapist moves and manipulates the body of the person and produces similar stretches and pressures to those brought about through yoga practice.
 He continues to practice Thai Massage as well as Shiatsu as well as teaching yoga and meditation.